radareorg/radare.org/gsoc/2018/ideas.md

 ### Benefits for the student
 ### Benefits for the project
 ### Assess requirements for evaluation
+1st term: Simple server in Go (with conflict resolution) is up and running + some tests of it 2nd term: Add the hooks in radare2 that are can be easily placed, commands for connection to the server
+Final term: The rest of the hooks, autotesting them + server, written documentation (r2book)

 ### Mentors
+- xvilka
+- pancake

 ### Links/Resources
 - [Hooks for realtime collaboration](https://github.com/radare/radare2/issues/7410)